Hopeland and surrounding region testing

 Surface soils, surface water and groundwater

 The department is advised that because the gases are found at depth in the soil, immediate impacts to grazing animals and stock are considered very unlikely.
-To provide further certainty, the department conducted specific assessments of air, soil, surface water and groundwater on landholder properties within the former ECZ and investigation area in addition to soil gas sampling.
+To provide further certainty, the department conducted specific assessments of air, soil, surface water and groundwater on landholder properties within the former ECZ (removed 2018) and investigation area in addition to soil gas sampling.

 Chinchilla’s town water supply

-Chinchilla’s town water supply was assessed by Queensland Health when soil gas contamination in the area was first discovered.
+Chinchilla’s town water supply was assessed by Queensland Health when soil gas contamination in the area was first discovered in 2015.
 Queensland Health advised that the results of testing undertaken on Chinchilla’s town water supply were all within the range of historical data for each water quality parameter, or within the expected range for surface water in Queensland.
-Queensland Health further advised there was nothing in the water quality data that would indicate a health risk from Chinchilla’s treated drinking water or that additional testing of the treated water was necessary.
+Queensland Health further advised there was nothing in the water quality data that would indicate a health risk from Chinchilla’s treated drinking water, or that additional testing of the treated water was necessary.
 Water testing of the Condamine River and Chinchilla Weir during 2015 also identified no associated impact.

 Advice for landholders